Online Fundraising Without Social Media: 42 Ways to Share Offline

 - See our post How to Get Local Media to Cover Your Fundraiser for more details.

 - Flyers can be posted on bulletin boards (see the bulletin board suggestions above).

 - A PDF or other image file of the flyer can also be shared electronically or as an attachment to your emails or texts.
 Just make sure the design still works (is readable, etc.) on a phone as well as it does in print.

 - Approach local businesses to see if they would be willing to leave flyers at the counter or allow you to place them in their windows.
 Cafés often have areas where flyers can be stacked and made available to customers.

 You’re ready to raise funds in a variety of ways

 All of these fundraising methods and techniques can be effective with or without social media.
 Remember, using social media isn’t an all-or-nothing situation—you can still take advantage of social media’s virality without sharing your fundraiser on your own personal stream or account.
-If you haven’t already, start your free fundraiser on GoFundMe.
+If you haven’t already, start your fundraiser.
 GoFundMe is a free platform, and we offer a wide range of free resources and tips for successful crowdfunding.
-Learn about the latest online fundraising trends of 2018.
+Learn about the latest online fundraising trends of 2019.